-Visualization and Behavior Group
+Visualization and Behavior Group - overview

 In the Visualization and Behavior Group we take the perspective that data visualization should make data analytics accessible to anyone, not just the data's experts.
 We also believe that using social software for communication is the new norm, not a trend.
 We ask questions related to this world where people communicate through social media and gain insight into their world with data visualization.